istio/istio.io/content/en/docs/tasks/traffic-management/ingress/gateway-api/index.md

 In the example above, you did not need to install an ingress gateway `Deployment` prior to configuring a Gateway.
 In the default configuration, a gateway `Deployment` and `Service` is automatically provisioned based on the `Gateway` configuration.
-For advanced use cases, manual deployment is still allowed
+For advanced use cases, manual deployment is still allowed.

 ### Automated Deployment